Early Intervention for Children with Special Needs

 - Reflect on historical and philosophical issues related to early intervention, inclusion and the implications for practice

-- Analysis of the inclusive practice and investigation of potential research opportunities
+- Analyse inclusive practice and investigate potential research opportunities

 The internal assessment/exam ratio (as stated in the University Calendar) is 100:0.
 There is no final exam.
 The final exam makes up 0% of the overall mark.